 An alumni speaking at my school’s annual career conference recalled the anxiety she felt when emails came in at the end of her work day.
 She would hurriedly check her computer thinking there was one last important task till the day’s work was complete, only to be confronted with an a well intentioned and enthusiastic, but badly timed email from a student looking for an introduction.
 Although she didn’t say so, in my mind that kind of build-up couldn’t be favorable.

-To complicate the matter further, I once had a Journalism professor that advised us against conducting business, such as pitching to editors and agents, on Mondays or Fridays and never after 3; It was all a matter of considering where the person you hope to get in contact with might be focusing.
+To complicate the matter further, I once had a Journalism professor that advised us against conducting business, such as pitching to editors and agents, on Mondays or Fridays and never after 3.
+It was all a matter of considering where the person you hope to get in contact with might be focusing.
 On Monday, work is starting to file in and your week is being planned out, while on Friday you are ready to run out the door.
-Well as for after 3 pm, not only does your productivity decrease after lunch, but again you’re probably trying to finish up for the day.
+As for after 3 pm, it is known that your productivity decreases after lunch, and again, you’re probably trying to finish up for the day.

 Of course it’s not an exact science, but it boils down to being courteous.
-People in high places know that others want thing from them.
-If you are up against tens of other jobseekers, industrious enough to direct an email at a hiring manager do you really want to luck out just because of timing?
-That doesn’t mean you shouldn’t make your move, just consider when; there is a time for everything.
+People in high places know that others want things from them.
+If you are up against dozens of other jobseekers industrious enough to direct an email at a hiring manager, do you really want to luck out just because of timing?
+That doesn’t mean you shouldn’t make your move, just consider when; there is, in fact, a time for everything.